potocpav/python-concur-docs/Concur-vs-Imgui.md

 You may now think that the boilerplate is still bad.
 Couldn't most of the application be written in the *naive* ImGui style (**Take 1**), and only delegate the event-based complexity (**Take 3**) to a thin outer layer where needed?

 You are partly right: Concur has some boilerplate, and it gets a bit annoying.
-I haven't found a way yet to make it better.
+I haven't found a way to make it better yet.

 But I think that using mostly *naive* style is not feasible.
 It is the unfortunate nature of mutable state that it is infectious.
 You can't really abstract it away.
 If an inner component modifies state directly, we are back to inconsistent UI drawing, no matter what.
 If we instead let components play on their own local copies of state, they may diverge in non-merge-able ways by the point we get to event handling.

-It seems like we truly need events all the way down.
+We may truly need **events all the way down**.

 <!--
 This may actually be a good approach, which I haven't fully explored yet.
 It basically combines all three **Takes** above: